LukaszPasich/Cookable-MS3/README.md

 4. As a person who likes to cook from recipes I find online, I expect the recipes to have at the minimum all the basic information needed for the meals to be actually possible to cook.
 Any nutritional information would be a nice bonus.
 5. As a user who is looking for specific recipes, I expect the website to have some form of search feature, so I can find recipes by a particular ingredient or any other keyword.
 6. As a visitor who is looking to become a registered user, I would like to see an easy way to register my account.
 I also make typos easily..., I would like to see some defensive mechanism preventing me confusing the password at the registration, or alternatively, I would like to see password recovery feature.
 7. As a registered user, I expect an easy way to upload and view my recipes.
-I would like to share my recipes with other users, both regisered and unregisered.
+I would like to share my recipes with other users, both registered and unregistered.
 8. As a registered user, I would like an easy way to update and delete my recipes.
 However, I would like to make sure that other users could not modify or delete my recipes.
 9. As a registered user, I would like to receive a feedback from the website at any point that my account has been affected in any way (uploading/ updating/ deleting recipe confirmation etc.)
 10. As a registered user, I would like to have some way of categorising recipes, so that it is easier to search for a group of similar recipes (or similar ingredients, etc.)